 Even though your options may be limited when trying to get a mortgage with a 5% deposit, these two schemes could be great options to consider.
 Both methods are still holding their weight in the mortgage market.

-Whether it’s the Help to Buy Equity Loan scheme or the Shared Ownership scheme, we can help with both.
+Whether it’s a Help to Buy Scheme or the Shared Ownership scheme, we can help with both.

 Firstly we will check if you qualify for a scheme and whether it will suit your personal and financial circumstances or not.
 If everything looks good, we can get your mortgage journey started.